 top of page

-502 Getting it right!
+502 Getting It Right!

-If that first paragraph hasn't had you running off to find an easier more relaxed group, then great, we are a very relaxed bunch, but we still want to do it right; not just talking saying we'll do it right.
-Nothing about getting it spot on is difficult.
+If that first paragraph hasn't had you running off to find an easier, more relaxed group, then great!
+We are a very relaxed bunch, but we still want to do it right; not just talking and saying we'll do it right.
+Nothing about getting it spot-on is difficult.
 Just don't start buying things from any vendor...
-99% of the dealers just want to sell you crap, they don't care if they things they sell are fit for nothing.
+99% of the dealers just want to make money by selling you crap; they don't care if they things they sell are fit for nothing.

-Scarfs - No I can only apologise for the confusion I have cause over scarfs and as lovely as they ones I have made are, we will pretty much be saving these for A-Class or when the public have gone.
-The white scarfs (or bandage) round the neck denote a different battalion, not the 2nd battalion.
+or bandage around the left shoulder).
 Also, please don't wear those camouflage scarfs, they are so ludicrous that no reenactor can take you seriously if you wear one, let alone any living historian.
-The only chance you would have to acquire one would be the moment you hit the ground in Normandy... do you think cutting a piece of your parachute off would be your number one priority at that moment.
-If anyone officer or NCO saw you, you'd most likely get a kick up the arse and be balled out.
-Yes....
+The only chance you would have to acquire one would be the moment you hit the ground in Normandy... do you think cutting a piece of your parachute off would be your number one priority at that moment?
+If any officer or NCO saw you, you'd most likely get a kick up the arse and be balled out.
+Yes...
 I know...
-I saw a photo of one guy wearing it... and you saw Band of Brothers.... if you are going to say any statements like that, please go join one of those 'dressing up groups'...
+I saw a photo of one guy wearing it... and you saw Band of Brothers.... if you are going to say any statements like that, please go join one of those 'dress-up groups'...

 SAM_4471.JPG

-Identifying tapes - On the shoulder of all 2nd Battalion members was a white cloth, usually a bandage.
+Unit Identification Tapes - On the shoulder of all 2nd Battalion members was a white cloth, usually a bandage.
 Tied around the arm and through the epaulette.
 Simple and easy, a lovely piece that shows attention to detail.
 We always have a roll of bandage to hand to do this and can be done at your first event.

 SAM_4472.JPG